Twingate/terraform-provider-twingate/docs/guides/gke-helm-provider-deployment-guide.md

 # Deployment Guide

-This deployment guide walks you through a Twingate connector helm deployment in a GKE cluster.
+This deployment guide walks you through a Twingate Connector Helm deployment in a GKE cluster.

 ## Before you begin

 * Sign up for an account on the [Twingate website](https://www.twingate.com).
-You will need the Twingate Enterprise tier to use Terraform with Twingate.
 * Create a Twingate [API key](https://docs.twingate.com/docs/api-overview).
 The key will need to have full permissions to Read, Write, & Provision, in order to deploy Connectors through Terraform.

 ## Setting up the Provider